forestdb/forestdb.org/models/bkmt-scalar-implicature.md

 believe that “all” could mean anything other than a full access speaker who saw three red apples.

-In a situation where a pragmatic listener hears the “null” utterance many assumptions have to be made based on the prior world knowledge in the model.
+In a situation where a pragmatic listener hears the “null” utterance, many assumptions have to be made based on the prior world knowledge in the model.
 It is easiest to explain this bottom-up because each step helps to explain the next, so we are starting with the explanation of visualizing the observed red apples.
 It is